ypollet/Sphaeroptica-1/README.md

 ![placement of a landmark on an image](./images/place_landmark.png)

-When a landmark has been placed on multiple image (minimum 2), Sphaeroptica will triangulate its 3D position.
+When a landmark has been placed on multiple images (minimum 2), Sphaeroptica will triangulate its 3D position.
 That position will then be reprojected on every new image.

 ![reprojection of a 3D landmark](./images/reproject_landmark.png)